The call center is an extremely stressful work environment. Simply knowing how to run a call center isn’t enough for success.

-1. Talk to Agents
+1. Talk to Your Support Agents

-Not only does this help you as a call center manager, it also makes the agents feel like their voice is being heard, their opinions matter and that they hold an important role in the contact center.
+Not only does this help you as a call center manager, but it also makes the agents feel like their voice is being heard, their opinions matter and that they hold an important role in the contact center.

 2. Act as True Leaders